syl20bnr/spacemacs-elpa-mirror/melpa/info+-readme.txt

      are those saved in option `Info-virtual-book'.
 With `C-u', bookmarked Info nodes are also included.
 (If you use Icicles, see also `icicle-Info-virtual-book'.)

+   - `Info-persist-history-mode' - Enabling this minor mode saves the list of your visited Info nodes between Emacs sessions.
+     This gives you a persistent virtual manual of the nodes you have visited in the past.
+If the mode is enabled, the list of visited nodes is saved to the file named by option `Info-saved-history-file' when you quit Emacs (not Info) or when you kill an Info buffer.

    - `Info-save-current-node' (bound to `.') – Save the name of the current node to list `Info-saved-nodes', for use by `v'